auth0/node-wsfed/README.md

 This middleware is meant to generate a valid WSFederation endpoint that talks saml.

-The idea is that you will use another mechanism to valida the user first.
+The idea is that you will use another mechanism to validate the user first.

 The endpoint supports metadata as well in the url ```/FederationMetadata/2007-06/FederationMetadata.xml```.